Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 I go through at least 60 pencils a year; I use them daily and I see a heck of a lot of students using them every month.

-I simply have not encountered problems at the scale the internet suggests.
+I have not encountered problems at the scale the internet suggests.

 Let me repeat that- if anyone is going to see massive Prismacolor problems, I’m a great candidate.
-I use a lot of pencils myself and I watch a lot of local students use them each month.
+I use a lot of pencils myself and I watch a lot of local and online students use them every month.
+We’re talking hundreds of users.

-Despite what the internet implies, I am NOT seeing a gigantic number of pencil failures.
+Despite what the internet implies, I am NOT seeing a bunch of pencil failures.

 1. Wood casings can splinter

-Splinters and shards are from a defect in the wood used to make the casing.
-Small chunks of wood can splinter off when sharpening the pencil with a harsh or dull electric rotary blade.
+Splinters and shards are from a defect in the wood used to make the exterior casing.
+Small chunks of wood can splinter off when sharpening the pencil with a harsh electric sharpener or a dull hand sharpener.

 Yes, Prismacolor is using a noticeably lower grade cedar than they used to.

-The wood simply feels softer to the touch.
-So I’ll buy the theory that softer wood + less inspection at the lumberyard leads to more splintering.
+The wood simply feels softer to the touch and the wood grain looks less consistent.
+So I’ll buy the popular theory that softer wood + less inspection at the lumberyard leads to more splintering.

-After I sharpened past the missing notch, the pencil looked and performed as any other pencil would.
+And after I sharpened past the missing chunk of wood, the pencil looked and performed normally for the rest of it’s life.

-I can’t recall any students losing shards in class and we sharpen our pencils a lot.
+I can’t recall any students losing splinters in class and we sharpen our pencils a lot.
 A LOT.

-If you have a pencil that splinters, don’t use an electric pencil sharpener until you get past the missing chunk of wood.
-A hand model that uses a sharp blade rather than rotary grinders will be more gentle.
+If your pencil splinters, don’t use an electric pencil sharpener until you get past the missing chunk of wood.
+Hand sharpeners with a fresh sharp blade will be more gentle.

-It’s an easy fix.
-There's no need to go ballistic on an internet chat board about it.
+This is an easy fix.
+There's no need to go ballistic on Twitter about it.

 2. Off-center cores